japer-technology/github-minimum-intelligence/.github-minimum-intelligence/docs/final-warning.md

 - Are unsure whether your intended use could cause harm.
 - Are handling sensitive personal data or regulated information.
-- Are building safety-critical systems (medical, aviation, automotive, infrastructure).
+- Are building safety-critical systems (medical, aviation, automotive).
 - Are operating in a jurisdiction with specific AI compliance requirements.

 ---